-- By our count, SB 328 differs in at least 18 substantive ways from the current federal mandate and in at least nine separate ways from recent CMS-proposed updates to the mandate.
-SB 328 has not even advanced from committee and is already outdated, more out of sync with federal rules today than it was when introduced just five months ago.
+- Ironically, it is the price estimator tool that consumers are using more each month.
+In testimony, Aurora stated they provided nearly 350,000 of these estimates to patients in this calendar year alone.
+Aspirus Health (link to guest estimator tool) is a great example of the availability of these tools and, contrary to what was stated at the hearing, no personally identifiable information needs to be entered in order to receive the cash price for a service. - By our count, SB 328 differs in at least 18 substantive ways from the current federal mandate and in at least nine separate ways from recent CMS-proposed updates to the mandate (see below).
+SB 328 has not even advanced from committee and is already outdated, more out of sync with federal rules today than it was when introduced just six months ago.
 There is no doubt it will take even more hospital staff and resources to decipher which mandates to stay in compliance with. - In fact, CMS has just issued revised rules, finalized on November 1, that make SB 328 even more inconsistent with federal regulations.
-Changes include: - Requiring hospitals to conform to a CMS template for the layout, data specifications and data dictionary to be used for the machine-readable file (MRF); - Requiring hospitals to post a link on the hospital homepage that links directly to the website where the MRF is hosted and add a .txt file that includes the MRF's webpage and URL locations; - o Requiring hospitals to affirm the completeness and accuracy of the MRF; and - Making several modifications to CMS enforcement, including publishing all compliance actions against a hospital. - Hospitals and patients are already drowning in resource consuming government regulations and insurance company bureaucracy.
-This will certainly become worse under SB 328, creating another set of (already outdated) state laws on top of existing federal laws requiring hospitals to pull scarce staff and resources away from patient care.
+Changes include: - Requiring hospitals to conform to a CMS template for the layout, data specifications and data dictionary to be used for the machine-readable file (MRF); - Requiring hospitals to post a link on the hospital homepage that links directly to the website where the MRF is hosted and add a .txt file that includes the MRF's webpage and URL locations; - o Requiring hospitals to affirm the completeness and accuracy of the MRF; and - Making several modifications to CMS enforcement, including publishing all compliance actions against a hospital.

+Hospitals and patients are already drowning in resource consuming government regulations and insurance company bureaucracy.
+This will certainly become worse under SB 328, creating another set of (already very outdated) state laws on top of existing federal laws requiring hospitals to pull scarce staff and resources away from patient care.

 Claim #3: Hospitals Are Not Complying with the Federal Mandate (But Employers and TPAs Are?)

 Only two actual Wisconsin businesses showed up on October 4 to testify in support of SB 328.
-While both called for more regulations and mandates on hospitals, it became clear their primary grievances with data and health care price transparency should be with their insurance company or third-party administrator (TPA).
+While both called for more regulations and mandates on hospitals, it became clear their primary grievances with data and health care price transparency should be with their insurance company or TPA.